Where Do Hippos Live? Geographic Distribution Explained

 How many types of Hippos are there?

-In the ancient period, there were more hippos than the now.
+In the ancient period, there were more hippos than there are now.

 Living hippo in the present:

-The many members of the Hippopotamidae family became extinct due to environmental destruction and some other issues.
-But still, there are two species of this family remaining.
+Many members of the Hippopotamidae family became extinct due to environmental disasters .
+But still, there are two species of this family remaining in the world.
 They are:

 The common hippopotamus (Hippopotamus Amphibius): They are larger than the Pygmy hippos.
 Their nostrils and eyes are protrusive so that they can take a breath and see while submerging under the water.